icylace/CursorRuler/README.md

 2013-02-21

-- Updated readme:  Removed the "(coming soon)" from the "With Package Control" section because CursorRuler is now available in Package Control!
+- Updated readme:  Removed the "(coming soon)" from the "With Package Control" section because CursorRuler is now available through Package Control!

 2013-02-20